 There are many ways to get rid of fleas from cats.
 They include methods where you use chemicals and others where no chemicals are involved.
 The latter method is the use of Diatomaceous Earth for Fleas.

 DE is a fine powder when you see it, but microscopically it has sharp edges.
 Its mode of action is purely mechanical.
 The sharp edges cut the protective shells of insects and parasites hence exposing them.

 When exposed, the water in them evaporates, and subsequently, they become dehydrated and die.
 DE comes in various forms, granulated DE, milled DE, and Calcine DE.

-Granulated diatomaceous earth – Granulated DE is usually available as a powder and is always fit for consumption for humans and pets.
-For DE to be fit for consumption it must contain less than 1% crystalline silica.
+Granulated diatomaceous earth – Granulated DE is usually available as a powder and always fit for humans and pets’ consumption.
+For DE to be fit for consumption, it must contain less than 1% crystalline silica.
 Granulated DE is used as the food grade.

 Milled diatomaceous earth – Also called micronized DE.
-It is a very fine form of DE that is used in the manufacture of insecticides and pesticides.
+It is an excellent form of DE that is used in the manufacture of insecticides and pesticides.

-Calcined Diatomaceous earth – This form of DE is usually heat treated and is used in water filtering and manufacture of explosives.
+Calcined Diatomaceous earth – This form of DE is usually heat treated and used in water filtering and explosives manufacture.

 Benefits of Diatomaceous Earth for Fleas

 1. Natural dewormer

-Apart from getting rid of fleas and ticks, DE can be used to eliminate roundworms, whipworms, pinworms and hookworms.
+Apart from getting rid of fleas and ticks, DE can eliminate roundworms, whipworms, pinworms, and hookworms.